katitek/Code-Combat/0_Review/000_accessories/readme.md

 #### _CRUDE GLASSES_

-Grants findNearestEnemy, so you can target ogres who don't display their names.
+Grants `findNearestEnemy`, so you can target ogres who don't display their names.

 ![](img/crudeglasses.png)